mpdannenberg/matts-matlab-code/README.md

   * test: significance of "field" at alpha=*q* (0: not significant; 1: significant)
   * pfdr: *p*-value for local significance tests controlling false discovery rate at alpha=*q*

+## fuzzyAA.m
+### Conduct fuzzy accuracy assessment using linguistic scale proposed by Gopal & Woodcock (1994) and assessment methods described by Olofsson et al. (2014)
+#### Inputs:
+  * ref: Array with reference labels for each class (for a total of q classes) at each point (for a total of n points) [n x q array]
+  * class: Column vector (of length n) with class labels assigned to each point, with class labels ranging from 1-q
+  * Row vector (of length q) with proportions of total study area mapped as each class
+#### Outputs:
+  * CMmax: confusion matrix based on BEST class label
+  * CMright: confusion matrix based on ACCEPTABLE class label
+  * statsMax: structure with statistics (overall accuracy, user's accuracy, etc.) based on BEST class label
+  * statsRight: structure with statistics (overall accuracy, user's accuracy, etc.) based on ACCEPTABLE class label

 ## lmInteractionCV.m
 ### Compare predictions from additive vs. interaction multiple regression models using cross-validation
 #### Inputs: